lindachenau/gatsbyDiGiTF/content/services/progressive-web-apps.md

 ##The future of web design

-Progressive Web Apps can be accessed anywhere on the web without any install friction, while still providing a quality mobile experience that users expect.<!-- end -->
+Progressive Web Apps can be accessed anywhere on the web without any install friction, while still providing a quality mobile experience that users expect.

 Native mobile apps require a dedicated SW maintenance team to keep up with new iOS and Android releases.
 Because there are two separate native code bases, the maintenance cost